72% of customers will share a positive experience with 6 or more people.

 Depending on which goal you choose, you’ll see a list of beautiful templates to select from.
 You can also use different types of widgets: slide-ins, modals, bars, or panels.

-In this case, I decided to go with a modal popup including a drop-down menu that looks like this:
+In this case, I decided to go with a modal popup including radio buttons that looks like this:

 Next, it’s time to design your popup!